 Differentiating your product usually involves higher costs than you would incur to produce a standard product.

 For example, if your product has higher performance features or you offer a customised service to your clients, this is likely to involve spending extra money.
 If you decide on a plan to reduce the carbon emissions from your business this may set you apart from your competitors but, once again, it may cost you a significant amount of money.
+This is especially the case when government net zero policies are less clear.

 If you have a decision to take about a product differentiation strategy, think carefully about how valuable the differentiating features would be to your customers.
 If they are valuable enough, your customers will normally pay a premium for the superior product that more than offsets your extra costs to deliver it.
 But if the additional customer benefit is small, the differentiation strategy may be unprofitable.